williamDunn/Notes/Big O/README.md

 >  Why can we get away with this?
 For big O notation we're looking at what happens as n gets arbitrarily large.
 As n gets really big, adding 100 or dividing by 2 has a decreasingly significant effect.

+(Sometimes the constants matter - If we have a script that takes 5 hours to run, an optimization that divides the runtime by 5 might not affect big O, but it still saves you 4 hours of waiting)

 **Drop the Less Significant Terms**
 - Even if our runtime is O(n+n^2), we just call it O(n^2).
 Even if it was O(n^2 / 2 + 100n), it would still be O(n^2)